practicalli/practicalli-clojurescript-landingpage/README.md

 > The fig:live build will write the generated javascript code in the `/docs/cljs-out/dev-main.js` file.

+## Running tests
+TODO: add some tests
+- check that the relevant sections are added
+- check a section is returning the right form / structure

 ### Deploying to Test

 Copy the following files and directories to the `/docs` directory: